 Welcome to my Jaxx vs Exodus review.
 In this guide, I’m going to tell everything you need to know about these superstars of crypto storage.

-I’ll tell you about their designs, their features and their user friendliness.
+I’ll tell you about their designs, their features, and their user-friendliness.
 I’ll also tell you which wallet is safer and which is the cheapest.
 When you finish reading, you’ll be able to decide who the winner of “Jaxx vs Exodus” is for yourself.

 Cryptocurrencies are different from fiat currencies in many ways.
 They aren’t the official currencies of nations and they aren’t available as paper notes or metal coins.

 Cryptocurrencies put their users in control.
-There are no bank accounts, no credit checks and no central reserve.
+There are no bank accounts, no credit checks, and no central reserve.
 There is only the blockchain; a complete and unchanging record of every transaction that’s ever been made.

 Want to know more about blockchains?
 Check out my Blockchain Explained guide!

 In a cash system without banks, users need a safe and reliable way to store information about the currency they hold.
 This is where cryptocurrency wallets come in.
-Two of the most well-known wallets on the cryptocurrency market are Jaxx and Exodus.
+Two of the most well-known wallets in the cryptocurrency market are Jaxx and Exodus.

 Before I start talking about Jaxx vs Exodus, I want to have a quick look at what a crypto wallet is and what it does…